 These case studies sought to document and evaluate efforts to protect and improve the availability and quality of water resources in three watersheds in Peru through investments in watershed services.

 Support and Funding

 The Natural Infrastructure for Water Security (NIWS) project is funded by USAID and the Government of Canada.
-It is implemented by Forest Trends with our consortium partners CONDESAN, the Peruvian Society for Environmental Law (SPDA), EcoDecision, and Imperial College London.
+It is implemented by Forest Trends with our consortium partners CONDESAN, the Peruvian Society for Environmental Law (SPDA), EcoDecision, and experts from Imperial College London.

 This web page was made possible through support provided by the U.S. Agency for International Development and the Government of Canada.

 The opinions expressed herein are those of the author(s) and do not necessarily reflect the views of the U.S. Agency for International Development or the Government of Canada.